Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

                   .. important::
                      Microsoft recommends to use the RSA algorithm with a key length of ``2048`` Bit.
-                     If you choose to use Eliptic Curve (EC) keys you need to make additional changes on your client computers.
+                     If you choose to use Elliptic Curve (EC) keys you need to make additional changes on your client computers.

             **Subject Name**
                * Set **Supply in the request**.